michaldyczko/pytorch-parametrizations/README.md

 ## register_spectral_parametrization

-This function registers the spectral parametrization for every Conv2d and ConvTranspose2d layer in a given module.
+This function registers the spectral parametrization for every Conv2d and ConvTranspose2d module in a given module.

 ### Usagev